pulumi/infrastructure-as-code-workshop/labs/azure/csharp/05-kubernetes/README.md

 ## Next Steps

-Congratulations! :tada: You've deployed a Kubernetes application to an existing EKS cluster, scaled it out, and performed a rolling update of the container image it is running.
+Congratulations! :tada: You've deployed a Kubernetes application to an existing AKS cluster, scaled it out, and performed a rolling update of the container image it is running.

 Next, choose amongst these labs: